QUESTIONS BELOW ARE REAL, THE NAMES HAVE BEEN CHANGED TO PROTECT THE INNOCENT!

 Do you provide firewood?
 We like to burn 50 to 60 logs per night, will there be enough?
 What if the firewood goes bad and we can’t get it started, will you bring good wood out or help us get it started?

-We provide firewood, seasonally – 01 October through 01 April, for the cabins with wood-burning fireplaces and the outdoor fire-pits.
-We provide approximately 8 to 10 logs per night since the fireplaces and fire-pits are used for ambiance and not to keep warm (the HVAC units do that job).
+We provide firewood, seasonally – 01 October through 01 April, for the cabins with wood-burning fireplaces.
+We provide approximately 8 to 10 logs per night since the fireplaces are used for ambiance and not to keep warm (the HVAC units do that job).
 So if you require more than 8 to 10 logs per night or it’s off-season then please feel free to bring as much hardwood (absolutely no pine) as you’d like.

 Usually, firewood does not go bad, you should however check the expiration date on the bottom to make sure.
 Sometimes folks that have not built fires have a bit of trouble getting the flame started and assume that it’s the firewood’s fault.
 Even wet wood will light with the proper preparations.
 So our best suggestion is to read up on how to start a fire, that is, be prepared or better yet be like us pseudo-mountain folks, bring starter logs.